South Africa - Country Commercial Guide

 Parastatals

-SOEs Parastatals (also known as state-owned enterprises, or SOEs), local authorities, and major private buyers, such as mining companies, must follow practices like those of the central government.
+Parastatals (more commonly known as state-owned enterprises, or SOEs), local authorities, and major private buyers, such as mining companies, must follow practices like those of the central government.
 Parastatal procurement is guided by and bound to the schedule of local content preference.
 Local government purchases are increasingly significant and involves overseas bidding.
 With decentralized procurement by the nine separate provincial governments in South Africa, the prospects for additional government procurement below the central government level are significant, even though strict budgetary restraints are in place and many agencies face a lack of capacity in rolling out and managing projects.

 Roles SOEs play a significant role in the South African economy.
-In key sectors such as electricity, transport (air, rail, and freight and pipelines), and telecommunications, SOEs play a lead role, often defined by law, although limited competition is allowed in some sectors (i.e., telecommunications and air).
+In key sectors such as electricity, transport (air, rail, freight and pipelines), and telecommunications, SOEs play a lead role, often defined by law, although limited competition is allowed in some sectors (i.e., telecommunications and air).
 The government’s interest in these sectors often competes with and discourages foreign investment.
 DPE has oversight responsibility in full or in part for six of the approximately 700 SOEs that exist at the national, provincial, and local levels: Alexkor (diamonds); Denel (military equipment); Eskom (electricity generation); South African, Express and Mango Airways; South African Forestry Company (SAFCOL) (forestry) and Transnet (transportation).
 These six SOEs employ approximately 105,000 people.
 South Africa’s overall fixed investment is 19 percent of GDP.
 The SOEs’ share of that investment is 21 percent, while private enterprise contributed 63 percent, with government spending making up the remainder of 16 percent).
 The IMF estimates that the debt of the SOEs would add 13.5 percent to the overall national debt.

 The South African Government plans to bridge the digital divide with SA Connect, a project to deliver widespread broadband access to 100% of the population by 2030.
 SA Connect is overseen by the Department of Communications and Digital Technology in collaboration with the State IT Agency (SITA) that manages procurements.
-South Africa Connect and SA Broadband Infraco (an SOE) have plan increase the connectivity speed from 10Mbps to 100 Mbps (depending on available budget).
+South Africa Connect and SA Broadband Infraco (an SOE) have plans to increase the connectivity speed from 10Mbps to 100 Mbps (depending on available budget).
 This connectivity project aims to close connectivity gaps and meet the technology goals of the National Development Plan to have an inclusive digital society.

 In May 2014, the government of South Africa signed the Special Economic Zones (SEZ) Act into law aimed at supporting balanced industrial development, manufacturing capabilities, and the development of more competitive free port-centric regional economies.

-Advocacy U.S. companies bidding on Government tenders may also qualify for U.S. Government advocacy.
-A unit of the U.S. Commerce Department, International Trade Administration, the Advocacy Center coordinates U.S. Government interagency advocacy efforts on behalf of U.S. exporters bidding on public sector contracts with international governments and government agencies.
+U.S. companies bidding on Government tenders may also qualify for U.S. Government advocacy.
+A unit of the U.S. Commerce Department’s International Trade Administration, the Advocacy Center coordinates U.S. Government interagency advocacy efforts on behalf of U.S. exporters bidding on public sector contracts with international governments and government agencies.
 The Advocacy Center works closely with our network of the U.S. Commercial Service worldwide and inter-agency partners to ensure that exporters of U.S. products and services have the best possible chance of winning government contracts.
 Advocacy assistance can take many forms but often involves the U.S. Embassy or other U.S. Government agencies expressing support for the U.S. bidders directly to the foreign government.
 Consult Advocacy Center for Foreign Government Contracts and for additional information.

 Financing of Projects

 MDBs Many governments finance public works projects through borrowing from the Multilateral Development Banks (MDB).
 A helpful guide for working with the MDBs is the Guide to Doing Business with the Multilateral Development Banks.
-The Commercial Service maintains Commercial Liaison Offices in each of the main Multilateral Development Banks, including the European Bank for Reconstruction and Development, the African Development Bank, and the World Bank.
+The Commercial Service maintains Commercial Liaison Offices in each of the main Multilateral Development Banks, including the European Bank for Reconstruction and Development, the African Development Bank, the Asian Development Bank, and the World Bank.
 These institutions lend billions of dollars to developing countries on projects aimed at accelerating economic growth and social development by reducing poverty and inequality, improving health and education, and advancing infrastructure development.
 The U.S. Commercial Service Liaison Offices in these banks help American businesses learn how to get involved in bank-funded projects and advocate on their behalf to win bids.
-Learn more by contacting the Advocacy Liaison for World Bank or the Advocacy Liaison for African Development Bank
+Learn more by contacting the Advocacy Liaison for World Bank or the Advocacy Liaison for African Development Bank.

 Resources